cs1302uga/cs1302-gallery/README.md

   * **Main Content (10):** The app must have an area near its center that displays a collection of twenty (20) artwork images.
-The initial set of images are all the same defult image (`"file:resources/default.png"`), but users can change them using the "Update Images" button.
+The initial set of images are all the same defult image (`"file:resources/default.png"`), but users can update the images by clicking the "Get Images" button.
 Additional details are provided in the mockup.

     * Images are gathered by querying the iTunes Search API.
 We have included